oasisprotocol/oasis-core/README.md

-Before we can launch an Ekiden node, we need to copy over the identity keys that are configured in the genesis file (instead of doing this, you could also generate your own keys) and set correct permissions:
+Before we can launch an Ekiden node, we need to copy over the identity keys that are configured in the genesis file (instead of doing this, you could also generate your own keys) and set correct permissions.
+Make sure that the directory `/tmp/ekiden-single-node` does not exist.
 ```
-# cp -a configs/single_node /tmp/ekiden-single-node/
+# cp -R configs/single_node /tmp/ekiden-single-node
 # chmod -R go-rwx /tmp/ekiden-single-node
 ```
 Ekiden node stores data in `/tmp/ekiden-single-node` regardless of the loaded